CianGallagher/IM_Report_Tracker/README.md

     │   └── reports.db (created automatically)
     └── app.py

-#Clone the repository:
+##Clone the repository:

 git clone https://github.com/CianGallagher/IM_Report_Tracker.git

-#Deployment
+##Deployment

-This app is deployed on PythonAnywhere.
-The database is stored in the instance/ directory, and WSGI is configured to point to flask_webapp.app.
+This app is deployed on PythonAnywhere and is configured as such.
+The database is stored in the instance directory, and WSGI is configured to point to flask_webapp.app.

 #Reference Material

     Flask Official Quickstart — General structure of the app and routing logic https://flask.palletsprojects.com/en/stable/quickstart/